FontoXML/fontoxml-table-flow-xhtml/README.md

 		defaultTextContainer: 'p'
 	},

-	// Widget area before columns.
-Any widget can be used, but only the {@link iconWidget} is supported here.
+	// This widgets are before columns.All widgets are supported.
 Optional, defaults to an empty array.
 	columnBefore: [
 		createIconWidget('clock-o', {
 			clickOperation: 'lcTime-value-edit',